tuzovakaoff/zip_path_traversal/README.md

 2 files, 18 bytes uncompressed, 18 bytes compressed:  0.0%
 ```
 #
-Second archive contains file with target directory `/tmp/` (which is not correct, according [zip format speciffication](https://pkware.cachefly.net/webdocs/casestudies/APPNOTE.TXT))
+Second archive contains file with target directory `/tmp/` (according [zip format speciffication ](https://pkware.cachefly.net/webdocs/casestudies/APPNOTE.TXT)this is not correct)

-         4.4.17 file name: (Variable)
-         4.4.17.1 The name of the file, with optional relative path.
+>4.4.17.1 The name of the file, with optional relative path.
 The path stored MUST not contain a drive or
          device letter, or a leading slash.

 ```bash
 $ zipinfo absolutepath.zip